First in the series: Organize the White Working Class!

 Certainly the inherent needs of poor white people are reason enough to organize—they, like poor black people, are ill-fed, ill-housed and lacking in opportunities for education, medical care, political expression, and dignity.
 But I think what we are recognizing is that these white people will never be able to solve these problems unless they find ways to unite with the black movement seeking the same things.

 My purpose is not to present false either/or choices.
 The organizational forms we create are up to the local situation and local actors.
 White organizers can make contributions in multi-racial groups, coalitions, unions, as well as in community groups among the white working class.
-Check out the visionary work of Showing Up for Racial Justice for a recent example of white working class organizing.
 But one way or another, we white organizers must reconsider ways of talking and organizing around white supremacy and white privilege.

 *Both quotes cited in Jeffrey B. Perry, The Developing Conjuncture and Some Insights from Hubert Harrison and Theodore W. Allen on the Centrality of the Fight against White Supremacy p.
 2 and p.
 5